View Holidays

 Diving in Aruba

-The mature reefs with their diverse populations of corals, fish and turtles are great to explore, but by far the title for the most popular dive locations belongs to the many accidental and deliberate shipwrecks dotted around the coastline.
-A great example is the SS Antilla, a German cargo ship scuttled in 1940.
-Nestling in only 14m of water, it's often cited as the best shipwreck dive in the Caribbean and is perfect for beginners.
+While the mature reefs offer diverse marine life to explore, the most sought-after dive sites in Aruba are the numerous shipwrecks scattered along the coastline.
+One standout is the SS Antilla, a German cargo ship intentionally sunk in 1940.
+Resting in just 14 metres of water, it's hailed as the Caribbean's premier shipwreck dive and is particularly well-suited for beginners.

 Surfing in Aruba

-We recommend Malmok Beach; offering nearly 60m of clear shallow waters it provides the perfect spot for beginners to hone their surfing skills.
-Here you will find hire shops and surf schools.
-Hadicurari Beach or Fisherman’s Huts is home to the Caribbean’s largest windsurfing competition and a mecca for surfers.
-Affected by strong currents and high waves Boca Grandi, on the southern tip of Aruba, is where the skilled surfer should be setting their sights.
-Whatever your skill or adrenalin levels, Aruba offers an idyllic setting to partake in surf-based fun.
+We recommend Malmok Beach with its shallow clear waters, perfect for beginners to hone their surfing skills.
+Hadicurari Beach or Fisherman’s Huts is both home to the Caribbean’s largest windsurfing competition and is a mecca for surfers.
+Boca Grandi, on the southern tip of Aruba, offers challenges for skilled surfers.
+Whether you're a novice or an adrenaline junkie, Aruba provides the perfect backdrop for surf-based fun.

-Aruba boasts the longest high wind season in the whole of the Caribbean and with average wind speeds of 20 knots all year round, this island is the prime location for windsurfing and kitesurfing.
+Aruba offers the Caribbean's longest high wind season, with consistent speeds of 20 knots all year ideal for windsurfing and kitesurfing.

-Two of the most popular settings in Aruba for windsurfing and kitesurfing are Malmok Beach and Fishermen’s Huts, which is a particularly great place to introduce yourself to this exciting activity due to light winds and 400m of warm, shallow waters.
+Two of the most popular spots - Malmok Beach and Fishermen’s Huts - are perfect for beginners and a great place to introduce yourself to this exciting activity, with 400m of shallow warm waters and light winds.

 Sailing in Aruba

-A gentle, flat sea brushed by calm winds, makes Aruba an ideal place to indulge in the pleasures that coastal sailing can offer.
-Create your own private, intimate trip or join others for a fun-packed party cruise, the choice is yours.
-There are many opportunities to embark on day or night time excursions offering opportunities to leisurely pass the hours in the most relaxing of environments.
+A gentle, flat sea brushed by calm winds makes Aruba an ideal place to indulge in the pleasures that coastal sailing can offer.
+Create your own private, intimate trip or join others for a fun-packed party cruise - the choice is yours.
+Numerous day and night excursions offer the chance to unwind in serene settings, providing ample opportunities to leisurely enjoy your time.

-A wide variety of boats can be chartered by individuals or groups for varying durations, or join a scheduled, all inclusive, cruise catering for all ages.
-For those of you wanting to realise their inner Long John Silver, pirate-based jaunts are available offering BBQs, themed activities and a thoroughly swashbuckling experience.
+A wide variety of boats are available for charter by individuals or groups for varying durations.
+Alternatively, join a scheduled all-inclusive cruise catering to all ages.
+For those wanting to embrace their inner Long John Silver, pirate-based jaunts offer BBQs and themed activities for a thoroughly swashbuckling experience.

 Fishing in Aruba